 However, this rule isn’t as strict as some might think because different factors influence watering needs.
 Factors that contribute to watering requirements include temperature, humidity, container size, and light intensity.

-During hot, dry spells, you may need to water your Anthurium Forgetii more frequently than during cooler periods or when humidity levels are higher.
 If you place your plant in a smaller pot with less soil than usual or expose it directly under bright sunlight for long hours every day Care Tips: expect it to require moisture more often than usual.

 Another thing worth considering is the type of water you use for irrigation purposes.
 Tap water contains chemicals like chlorine that can harm your plant over time while hard water contains minerals that may build up in the soil over time and cause damage.